-GAY CHICAGO MAGAZINE (1991): Founded in 1976 as Gay Chicago News, the magazine has continued to publish up-to-date information on lifestyle, entertainment, bar, and organization events in Chicago's gay and lesbian communities.
+GAY CHICAGO MAGAZINE(1991): Founded in 1976 as Gay Chicago News, the magazine has continued to publish up-to-date information on lifestyle, entertainment, bar, and organization events in Chicago's gay and lesbian communities.

 CHICAGO CHAPTER OF THE GAY, LESBIAN, AND STRAIGHT EDUCATION NETWORK (2000): Beginning in 1994, through organizing, advocacy, and in-school programming, the group benefited youth, staff members, and the community by fostering nondiscrimination in school settings.
-In 2006, it became known as Creating Safe Schools for Illinois.
+It has now merged into the Illinois Safe Schools Alliance.